Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Enroll and set up

 After enrollment, you receive a Google Classroom invite.
 Your child needs a laptop and a Google account.
-Setup instructions, including how parents connect API keys, are provided 1 week before the first session.
+Setup instructions, including how parents connect API keys, are provided before the first session.

 02